Couple remove their masks for a kiss after coronavirus forced them apart - Local News 8

 John, 63, and his wife of eight years, Melanie, 58, would soon find themselves first living on top of each other in quarantine and then forced apart as some of the earlier victims of the disease now spreading across the world.

-On February 6, when one of the thousands of people who had been on board with them tested positive for cpronavvirus, the entire ship was put into quarantine off Yokohama.
+On February 6, when one of the thousands of people who had been on board with them tested positive for coronavirus, the entire ship was put into quarantine off Yokohama.

 For the first few days, they put on their masks to go outside into fresh air, taking selfies to mark an unexpected sojourn on their dream trip.